grburgess/ghost_writer/README.md

 scriptify_py script.py
 ```

-Now you will have a new file called ```generated_script.py``` which contains a class that can generate that script which run:
+Now you will have a new file called ```generated_script.py``` which contains a class that can generate that script which can be run:

 ```python
 from ghost_writer import ScriptGenerator